hazelcast/hazelcast-jet-contrib/elasticsearch/elasticsearch-5/README.md

-# ElasticSearch Connector
+# Elasticsearch Connector

-A Hazelcast Jet connector for ElasticSearch (v5.6.x) for querying/indexing objects from/to ElasticSearch.
+A Hazelcast Jet connector for Elasticsearch (v5.6.x) for querying/indexing objects from/to Elasticsearch.

 ## Getting Started

 ### Installing

-The ElasticSearch Connector artifacts are published in the Maven repositories.
+The Elasticsearch Connector artifacts are published in the Maven repositories.

 Add the following lines to your pom.xml to include it as a dependency to your project: